 Elder abuse may look different for older people and families from diverse cultural and linguistic backgrounds.
 Cultural values and beliefs, including our own, influence the way elder abuse is perceived and responded to.

 The following are good tips to remember when communicating with someone you think may be experiencing elder abuse.
-If you are not sure, it is recommended that you contact the South Australian Elder Abuse Prevention Phone Line on 1800 372 310 for confidential support and information.
+If you are not sure, it is recommended that you contact the South Australian Abuse Prevention Phone Line on 1800 372 310 for confidential advice, support or to make a report.

 Do not criticise the abuser or older person for tolerating the abuse.
 This can make the older person feel defensive and not want to discuss it further.
 There are many reasons why a person may live in a situation where they are being abused.
 Focus on the importance of the older person’s safety and wellbeing, and that help is available.